ntwalibas/ccollections/README.md

 Then you can check the `bazel-out` directory and copy the binaries from there.

-But in general, you will want to test, build then build and have the binaries nicely packaged in a separate folder (this will also copy the header files for you).
+But in general, you will want to test, build then have the binaries nicely packaged in a separate folder (this will also copy the header files for you).
 In this case, call `./buildtool.py release` and done.

 ## Cleaning